Five Years of Impact

 Snapshot

-We created 31,000 hours of shared space use in 2023 through our On the Green initiative, which activates Corica Park’s communal open space for a broad base of inclusive activities, all provided completely free of cost, to youth, adults, schools, non-profits and small businesses.
+We created 124,000 individual hours of shared space use between 2021 and 2025 through our On the Green initiative, which activates Corica Park’s communal open space for a broad base of inclusive activities, all provided completely free of cost, to youth, adults, schools, non-profits and small businesses.

 Hours

-Reflecting our expanding role as a resource to the wider community, we hosted free programs, events, and other uses of space on 290 out of the 365 calendar days during the year- an average of 5 1/2 days per week.
+Reflecting our expanding role as a resource to the wider community, we hosted free programs, events, and other uses of space on 249 out of the 365 calendar days in 2025 alone- an average of 5 days per week.

 Days